pr2database/pr2-website/content/documentation/PR2-files.md

 ```

 ## Converting files from UNIX to Windows format
 All files are in UNIX format (end of lines are indicated Line Feed-LF only).
-Please see at the bottom of the file how to converts the files to Windows format (end of lines are CR+LF).
+File can be converted to Windows format (end of lines are CR+LF):

 * Install [Notepad++](https://notepad-plus-plus.org/)

-* Open the files to convert (e.g. for mothur the .fasta and .tax files)
+* Open the files to convert (e.g. for mothur the `.fasta` and `.tax` files)

 ![](./../../../img/notepad_unix.png)